Gastrointestinal tract

-The gastrointestinal tract (GI tract, digestive tract, alimentary canal) is the tract or passageway of the digestive system that leads from the mouth to the anus.
+The gastrointestinal tract (also called the GI tract, digestive tract, and the alimentary canal) is the tract or passageway of the digestive system that leads from the mouth to the anus.
+The tract is one of the largest of the body's systems.
 The GI tract contains all the major organs of the digestive system, in humans and other animals, including the esophagus, stomach, and intestines.
 Food taken in through the mouth is digested to extract nutrients and absorb energy, and the waste expelled at the anus as feces.
 Gastrointestinal is an adjective meaning of or pertaining to the stomach and intestines.

 Most animals have a "through-gut" or complete digestive tract.
 Exceptions are more primitive ones: sponges have small pores (ostia) throughout their body for digestion and a larger dorsal pore (osculum) for excretion, comb jellies have both a ventral mouth and dorsal anal pores, while cnidarians and acoels have a single pore for both digestion and excretion.